cdepillabout/cabal2nixWithoutIFD/README.md

 There are lots of comments in the [`Main.purs`](./purescript-cabal-parser/src/Main.purs) file, so you may want to skim through it to see what else is available.

+## Caveats

+The cabal parser implemented in `./purescript-cabal-parser/` is completely a proof-of-concept.
+It only parses the absolute simplest of `.cabal` files.
+I wouldn't recommend using it any arbitrary Haskell package.

+However, I hope the PureScript code in this repository shows the potential of PureNix for writing things that would be difficult in raw Nix.